jojozhuang/jojozhuang.github.io/_posts/2016-09-30-running-multiple-containers-with-docker-compose.md

 * Create images with Dockerfile and run containers based on customized images.
 * Define and run containers with Docker Compose.

-We learned how to create mysql and tomcat container through the previous postings.
-In this posting, we will learn how to use docker compose to simplify the process.
+We've learned how to create mysql and tomcat container with the above first two ways.
+In this posting, we will learn how to use `Docker Compose` to simplify the process.

 ## 2. What is Docker Compose?
 Compose is a tool for defining and running multi-container Docker applications.
 With Compose, you use a Compose file to configure your application’s services.
 Then, using a single command, you create and start all the services from your configuration.